atishp04/ebbr/source/chapter1-about.rst

    OEM
       Original Equipment Manufacturer.
 In this document, the final device manufacturer.

+   RISC-V
+      An open standard Instruction Set Architecture (ISA) based on Reduced Instruction Set Architecture (RISC).

+   HART
+      Hardware thread in RISC-V. This is the hardware execution context that contains all the state mandated by the ISA.

+   M Mode
+      Machine mode is the most secure and privileged mode in RISC-V.

+   S Mode
+      Supervisor mode is the next secure mode where virtual memory is enabled.

+   HS Mode
+      Hypervisor-extended-supervisor mode which virtualizes the supervisor mode.

+   U Mode
+      User mode where userspace application is expected to run.

+   HSM
+      Hart State Management (HSM) is an SBI extension that enables the supervisor mode software to implement ordered booting.

+   SEE
+      Supervisor Execution Environment in RISC-V. This can be M mode or HS mode.

+   SBI
+      Supervisor Binary Interface.
+This is an interface between SEE and supervisor mode in RISC-V.

+   RV32
+      32 bit execution mode in RISC-V.

+   RV64
+      64 bit execution mode in RISC-V.

    SiP
       Silicon Partner.
 In this document, the silicon manufacturer.